World MS Day

 What is MS?

-There are 2.3 million people with MS worldwide, although it is likely that many hundreds of thousands more remain undiagnosed and many more lives are affected indirectly, through caring for someone with MS.
+There are 2.3 million people with MS worldwide.
+It is likely that hundreds of thousands more remain undiagnosed and many lives are affected indirectly, through caring for someone with MS.

 The severity of the course of MS as well as the symptoms can vary widely among individuals.
 These can include blurred vision, weak limbs, tingling sensations, unsteadiness and fatigue.

-The central campaign message and theme for World MS Day is developed by staff at the MS International Federation with an international working group drawn from our network of MS organisations.
-There are currently representatives from India, Egypt, Ireland, Spain, USA, Germany and Australia.
+The central campaign message and theme for World MS Day is developed by staff at the MS International Federation together with an international working group.
+The working group is drawn from our network of MS organisations and currently has representatives from India, UK, Egypt, Ireland, Spain, and the USA.